Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Results

 Aside from gases in the C-O-H(-He) system, which otherwise dominate the speciation of the atmospheres of HREs, S-bearing species may become abundant under certain, oxidising conditions \citep{gaillard2022redox, gillmann2024interior}.
 This is also borne out in our study, in which SO$_2$ is the dominant species in the VIBSE case near \dIW{+3} (Fig. \ref{fig:outgassing}).
 Briefly, this arises because the solubility of S$_2$ depends on \fOtwo \citep{o2002sulfide,BW22,BW23} which manifests as two competing limits: under reducing conditions (\dIW{}$\lesssim 0$), nearly all sulfur is dissolved as S$^{2-}$ in the silicate melt, substituting for oxygen \citep{BW23}, whereas under highly oxidising conditions, it dissolves predominantly as S$^{6+}$ in the SO$_4^{2-}$ moiety \citep{BW22}.
-In between, roughly at \dIW{+3}, there exists a maximum where sulfur-rich gases, particularly SO$_2$, accumulate in the atmosphere and become the dominant species \citep[see][for a detailed thermodynamic explanation]{hughes2023sulfur}.
-Other sulfur-bearing gases are not as important, but SO is found to accompany SO$_2$ when the latter is abundant, and H$_2$S is a minor species under very high \logvmf ($\geq$1), high $Z$ and reducing conditions, reaching mixing ratios of up to 5~\% (with the caveat again that these atmospheres are likely to be non-ideal).
+Compared to water, its dissolved concentration remains low: $\lesssim 0.025$ wt\% of S$_2$-equivalent resides in the melt for \logvmf $\lesssim 1$, while under \logvmf=1, the maximum concentration reached is $\sim 0.2$ wt\%.
+Roughly around \dIW{+3}, there exists a maximum where sulfur accumulates in the atmosphere ($\sim$ 60-100\% of all S in the gas phase, cf. Fig. \ref{fig:ingassing}) and S-rich gases, particularly SO$_2$, become the dominant species \citep[see][for a detailed thermodynamic explanation]{hughes2023sulfur}.
+Other sulfur-bearing gases are not as important, but SO is found to accompany SO$_2$ when the latter is abundant, and H$_2$S is a minor species under very high \logvmf ($\geq$1), high \metal and reducing conditions, reaching mixing ratios of up to 5~\% (with the caveat again that these atmospheres are likely to be non-ideal).
+All else being equal, high-\metal (VIBSE) cases host greater concentrations of S in their mantles, typically $\gtrsim 2$ times higher than in low-\metal (SOLAR), and this maximum increases with \logvmf.